Nainital Lake / Naini Lake

 Lake / Backwaters

-This captivating lake is a major tourist spot in Nainital, the Nainital Boat Club provides boating and yachting facilities.
+This captivating lake is one of the must-visit places as part of Nainital packages.
+The Nainital Boat Club provides boating and yachting facilities.
 The Annual Kingfisher Yachting Competition (Regatta) is held here in the third week of June.
 Both the pedal and rowing boats are available for tourists.

 Boating Price: Rs.
 120 per boat for two people, Rs.150 per boat for four people (1 hour).